sarkadava/FLESH_Effort/02_MotionTracking_processing/README.txt

 1) create virtual environment FLESH_TSPROCESS (we will use this environment for most of the processing steps)

-conda create --name FLESH_TSPROCESS
+conda create --name FLESH_TSPROCESS python=3.12.2

 conda activate FLESH_TSPROCESS

 2) install necessary packages

-cd '\xxx\02_MotionTracking_processing'

-pip install requirements_general.txt
+pip install -r requirements_general.txt

 3) in folder \openpose follow the STEP1 and STEP2 urls to download necessary files